ThePurpleFurry/PowerOfNeo/README.md

 # PowerOfNeo
 Disclaimer: I have no idea if this is the copy of the code that works or the modification that is untested/unstable.

+This was a VEX robot script made for PROS for the V5.
+I made this in high school, so dont expect anything too fancy.

 Do not use as a reference for good code, as this is very much not good code

 ```          /*-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=/